-This is different from most fraternities, which prioritize their "general funds" and big, inter/national programs.
-It is understandable, because most nonprofits prioritize general funds.
+This is different from most fraternity foundations, which prioritize their "general funds" and big, inter/national programs.
+That is understandable because most nonprofits prioritize general funds.
 General funds allow the leaders of an organization discretion in how to use funds.
 The benefit is that money may not be set aside for a pet project with little value.
-But a fraternity which relies on its staff and general fund may spend hundreds of thousands on programs which reach just a few hundred members.
-Either way is a waste, so we are on a mission to find balance.
+But a fraternity that relies on its staff and the general fund may spend hundreds of thousands on programs that reach just a few hundred members.

-All we are suggesting is that fraternities learn to prioritize and build educational initiatives around chapter funds.
+Still, it might benefit a fraternity to prioritize and build educational initiatives around chapter funds.
 A foundation could still raise money for its "general fund," then divide the money evenly among chapter accounts.
-This would benefit newer chapters without many established alumni to give to their account.
-As someone who spent years learning how to swoon IFCs and campus professionals to accept new chapters of my fraternity at their school.
+This would benefit newer chapters without an established alumni base donating to their chapter account.
+I spent years learning how to swoon Inter-Fraternity Council leaders and campus professionals to accept new chapters of my fraternity at their school.
 Giving new chapters an account to use to pay for educational scholarships and programs is a winning scenario.

-This plan would simplify authority, make more efficient use of educational dollars, free up staff time, and will probably make most of us less stressed and more content.
+This approach simplifies authority, makes more efficient use of educational dollars, frees up staff time, and will probably result in members more content with the education they receive through their fraternity.

-This isn’t to say that big fraternity events should disappear.
-Some programs are truly great.
+This is not to say that big fraternity events should disappear.
+Some programs are great.
 Those should stick around.
-Members might even to re-create them at the chapter level, since the best programs are almost always limited to 40-70 people.
+Members might even wish to re-create them at the chapter level since the best programs are almost always limited to 40-70 people.
 Focus your education staff's attention on connecting chapters with learning opportunities and resources.
 Serve as the "education experts" members can trust to help them bring their dreams to life.
 Identify high-quality consultants, facilitators, and speakers in a chapter's area or provide them with material that can be self-facilitated.

 Emphasize the value of networking - literally "fraternity" - so that members can learn from one another.
 Establish a TED Talks-like series to crowdsource learning material from alumni members.
 Award more scholarships to the most indebted generation of students in recorded history.
-Create appealing resources and self-facilitated content for members to use at the chapter level.
 Our staffs' and volunteers' time - and our members' money - can go to better, more effective use if we do not focus all of their attention on 3-20 learning programs throughout the year.

-Some fraternities are closer to this ideal than others, but almost all fraternities have the mechanisms in place to make it work.
+Some fraternities are closer to this ideal than others, but almost every fraternity has the mechanisms in place to make it work.
 Granting students more choice in how they get to an objective is important.
 It is real-world decision-making with real-world consequences.
 That's leadership.
 They are called practices of leadership because they must be practiced.

-Still, this isn't entirely about the student.
+That said, this isn't entirely about the student.
 Focusing inter/national efforts on networking, ritual, and resources is simply a better use of staff time and effort.
 Let staff and/or volunteer educators be experts in how to learn.
 Let staff be a resource to members.
-Giving alumni opportunities to present, to serve as "deans" of programs, and to help chapters meet learning objectives at the local or regional level.
+Give alumni members more opportunities to present, to serve as "deans" of programs, and to help chapters meet learning objectives at the local or regional level.
 That too is a form of experiential learning and it will reinforce the volunteer capacity of your fraternity.

 Educational programs should be an easy component of the fraternity experience to decentralize and reform.
-Doing so will better integrate leadership and relationship-development into the fraternity experience.
-It may also endear more members to an inter/national organization, and establish real trust between students and educational staff.
+Doing so will better integrate leadership and relationship development into the fraternity experience.
+It may also endear more members to an inter/national organization and establish real trust between students and fraternity staff.